HabibovUlugbek/logger/README.md

 ## Getting started

-### HttpLoggerMiddleware
+### HttpLoggerInterceptor

-You can use `HttpLoggerInterceptor` in your `main.ts` file to represent your request ans response.
+You can use `HttpLoggerInterceptor` in your `main.ts` file to represent your request and response.

 ```ts
 // main.ts